Operation Atlanta: Battle of Ap Hung Nghia

 The convoy had been on the road less than 45 minutes when the 11th ACR’s tactical operational center, received an intelligence message indicating the presence of the headquarters of the VC 274th Regiment 15 kilometers west of Xuan Loc, along Highway 1 near Ap Hung Nghia.
 The S-2 intelligence officer radioed a warning of the VC location to the 1st Squadron's operations center at Long Binh.
-At the same time the assistant operations officer, ordered the 11th ACR light fire team (two armed UH-1 Huey helicopters) aloft to cover the convoy.
+At the same time the assistant operations officer, ordered the 11th ACR light fire team (two armed UH-1 helicopters) aloft to cover the convoy.
 Keltner's ACAV in the second group of escort vehicles was within 1000 meters of the ambush site when his radio crackled with a message from 1st Squadron headquarters warning of suspected VC activity.
 Keltner had received similar messages before and each time the VC had failed to show up.
 He immediately radioed the FAC to verify the location of the front of the column and the relation of the lead vehicles to the suspected VC position.
 Two FACs were by this time circling overhead as one had arrived to relieve the other.
-Both already were alert to the possible VC activity, having received a coded message 2 minutes before Keltner.
+Both already were alert to the possible VC activity, having received a coded message two minutes before Keltner.
 The FACs reported that the head of the convoy, had just passed the suspected VC location.
 Keltner quickly radioed his ACAVs to warn them of the imminent danger.
 All but the lead ACAV, C22, answered.
 A few seconds later at 10:25 C22 reported receiving fire from small arms and automatic weapons and asked permission to return fire.
 Even as Keltner gave the permission, his own vehicle came alongside the edge of the banana grove that lay south of the highway, and Keltner informed squadron headquarters that the convoy was under fire.